jamesgurung/timetable-calendar-generator/README.md

 #### `--csv` or `--ical`
 Creates a "calendars" folder containing a CSV or ICS calendar file for each user.
 These files can be shared along with [instructions for importing to Google Calendar](import-tutorial.md) or any other calendar system.

-#### `--google --primary`
+#### `--google`
-Writes each user's lessons directly to their primary Google calendar.
+Writes each user's lessons directly to their Google calendar.
 This has the advantage of users being listed as 'Busy' during their lessons, which is useful for scheduling meetings.
 The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `makecal=true`).

-#### `--google --secondary`
-Creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
-If the "My timetable" calendar already exists, all modified future events are cleared and replaced with new events.

-#### `--google --remove-secondary`
-Removes all "My timetable" calendars.
-This is useful if you are migrating to `--google --primary`.

 #### `--microsoft`
-Writes each user's lessons directly to their primary Microsoft 365 calendar.
+Writes each user's lessons directly to their Microsoft 365 calendar.
 The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `timetable-calendar-generator`).

 ### Automation